The Most Comprehensive Guide to Social Security Tax for Expats

 2. Nonresident Alien Tax Screening Tool

 The built-in tool on this website can help you figure out if a social security administration (SSA) should withhold your tax that comes from the benefits payable to you.
 But this is only the case if you’re a non-resident alien getting retirement, survivor, or disability benefits.

 3. Windfall Elimination Provision (WEP) Tool

 The WEP tool can change the way your Social Security benefits are calculated by reducing your retirement or disability benefits if you receive a pension from your work.
 This can apply if you did not pay any Social Security taxes on a specific income.

 Tax Smart with Tax Samaritan

-Handling your taxes properly as an expat can be an overwhelming process if you aren’t too familiar with which rules to follow.
-If you file for them without understanding your situation, you risk facing legal trouble or getting taxed by both countries.
+Handling your taxes as an expat can be an overwhelming process if you are unfamiliar with which rules to follow.
+If you file them without understanding your situation, you run the risk of legal trouble or double taxation.